Thando (musician)

-Thandolwethu Emily Nomvula Sikwila, known mononymously as Thando, is a Zimbabwean Australian singer, songwriter and actor based in Melbourne, Victoria.
+Thandolwethu Emily Nomvula Sikwila, known mononymously as Thando and since 2022 as Thndo, is a Zimbabwean Australian singer, songwriter and actor based in Melbourne, Victoria.
 She's most notable for her appearances on The Voice Australia.
 She was a contestant on season three, but was eliminated in the sing-offs.
 She later returned in season eleven and made it to the finals.
 She also portrayed Effie White in Australia's first professional production of Dreamgirls, presented by StageArt.
+In 2024, Thando played Joanne in the Australian production of Rent.

 Early life

 Thando was born in Bulawayo, Zimbabwe on 9 April 1993 to parents Nokuthula and Victor Sikwila.
 Thando is bilingual being able to speak Ndebele.

 Career

 The Voice Australia 2014

 She auditioned for the third season of The Voice Australia with the song Mercy at the age of twenty and chose Kylie Minogue as her coach.
 She was eliminated in the sing-offs.

 The Voice Australia 2022

 She auditioned for The Voice Australia again in 2022, for its eleventh season.
 She turned all four chairs in her blind audition due to her amazing, powerful and soulful voice, and chose Keith Urban as her coach.
 She made it to the Grand Finale and ended up placing second, with Lachie Gill taking the $100 000 prize.